eclipse-edc/docs/developer/wip/for-contributors/data-plane/custom-data-plane.md

 The lifecycle of a data plane instance is managed by the `DataPlaneSelectorManager` component implemented as [state machine](../control-plane/programming-primitives.md#1-state-machines).
 A data plane instance is in the `REGISTERED` state when created/updated.
 Then for each data plane a periodic heartbeat is sent for checking if it is still running.

-If the data plane response is successful, the state is `AVAILABLE`.
-As soon as the data plane does not respond or returns a non successful response, the state is transition to `UNAVAILABLE`.
+If the data plane response is successful, the state transits to `AVAILABLE`.
+As soon as the data plane does not respond or returns a non successful response, the state transits to `UNAVAILABLE`.

 Let's implement a route method for `GET|/dataflows/check` in our custom data plane: